InfluxCommunity/influxdb3-python/README.md

 ## Initialization
 If you are using InfluxDB Cloud, then you should note that:
-1. Use bucket name for the `database` argument.
+1. Use bucket name for `database` or `bucket` in function argument.

 ```python
 client = InfluxDBClient3(token="your-token",